Hendrix-CS/csci235/index.md

 will receive at most one robot credit.

 ## <a name="projects">Projects</a>
-The modules are grouped into three **units**.
-At the completion of the first two units, a project will be assigned.
+The modules are grouped into four **units**.
+At the completion of each of the first three units, I will assign a project.
 In each project, students will devise a creative robotics project applying the ideas investigated in the just-completed unit.

 The first class day for each project will be a brainstorming session in which students devise